-Five state securities regulators have taken action against Metals.com, a Beverly Hills, Calif.-based firm accused of targeting older, wealthier individuals to convince them to liquidate securities held with registered investment firms and use the proceeds to buy precious metals.
+Five state securities regulators have taken action against Metals.com, a Beverly Hills, Calif.-based firm accused by multiple states of targeting older individuals to convince them to liquidate securities held with registered investment firms and use the proceeds to buy precious metals.

 May 1 Emergency Cease and Desist Order entered against TMTE Inc., known as Metals.com, two senior executives, and a saleswoman